nisitapa/image-to-code-project/README.md

 ## Notes
 * This project focuses on generating HTML with inline CSS from UI images
 * It is intended for static UI structure generation rather than full interactive web functionality
 * Output quality depends on the complexity and clarity of the input UI image
+* The Mimic workflow is separated into training and inference API components for better maintainability

 ## Project Status
 Final Year Project